NOS Energy certainly revs up your energy engines with its powerful boost, but what exactly gives it that extra pizzazz?

 What are the ingredients in a can of NOS Energy?

-In short, NOS Energy contains 160mg of caffeine, 54g of sugar, with 210 calories, along with a bunch of B vitamins and other ingredients like taurine and guarana.
+In brief, NOS Energy contains 160mg of caffeine, and 54g of sugar, with 210 calories, along with a bunch of B vitamins and other ingredients like taurine and guarana.
 In comparison, the FDA recommends a 400mg recommended intake limit in order to prevent negative side effects from caffeine consumption.

 For a closer look at each of these ingredients, stick around to learn more about NOS Energy, from a breakdown of its ingredients to how NOS might affect you.

 First up, let’s go over the table of nutritional values in a regular 16 fl. oz can of NOS Energy:

 |Typical Values||NOS Energy Drink (16 fl. oz)|